LostBeard/RadzenIconFullscreenIssue/README.md

 - The issue is inconsistent and does not occur reliably even with the steps stated above.
 - `<RadzenIcon>` with icons other than `fullscreen` have shown to not trigger the issue.

-Closing the tab and reloading the page in a new tab is the only way to completely reset the issue.